Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Companies Metafields

-Company metafields in Shopify let you add custom data to a company’s profile—perfect for B2B workflows that require more than just a name and address.
+Company metafields in Shopify let you add custom data to each B2B customer profile, going beyond just the name and address.

 • Small (1–10 employees)